Sales Process

 The sales process can provide sales consistency, allowing sales managers to quickly diagnose where any problems are and recommend changes in behavior to make sure that their sales reps are doing and saying the right things at the correct times as part of the overall sales process.
 The outcome is then greater consistency of selling behaviors across the organization, as a result of a more effective sales process, which will also then accelerate sales results.

-Quantifiable and trackable
+Quantifiable and Trackable

 The sales process is centered around reporting, measuring, and tracking sales.
 That’s why an effective sales process results in more quantifiable and trackable sales results.
 By utilizing the right technology, systems, and processes, and applying them to the whole sales team, businesses can easily see and track each customer touch point, providing greater transparency and visibility to everyone involved.